 Is It Safe To Have A Wisdom Tooth Extraction If Taking Clonazepam

 Depends: Let your dentist or oral surgeon know, especially if they plan on sedating you. ...Read more

 Klonopin (clonazepam) belongs to a class of medications called benzodiazepines.
 They are also referred to as sedative-hypnotics & anxiolytics.
 These medications are used for a variety of indications to include anxiety, insomnia, muscle spasm, seizure, & alcohol withdrawal.
 All benzodiazepines including Clonazepam are potentially habit forming.
 Alcohol should be ...Read more

 Ask your dentist/OS: Possibly.
-But I would go by the post-op instructions of the your dentist/OS whom extracted the tooth/teeth.
-Make sure you do not drink through a straw...sucking in can actually affect healing and can possibly result in a dry socket. ...Read more
+But I would go by the post-op instructions of the your dentist/OS who extracted the tooth/teeth.
+Make sure you do not drink through a straw...sucking in can actually affect healing and can result in a dry socket. ...Read more

 Ask your surgeon: In most cases yes but without knowing your complete medical history, drug allergies and what other medications you are or might take, we can't give you a blanket yes or no answer.
 For these types if questions don't rely on internet research or answers.
 Ask the professionals who actually treat you and are responsible for your well-being. ...Read more

-Going for a impacted wisdom tooth extraction but I'm going to be put under general sedation.
+Going for an impacted wisdom tooth extraction but I'm going to be put under general sedation.
 Is that safe & painless cause I'm very nervous.

 Is it safe to take Florastor (Sacc boulaardi) after wisdom tooth extraction, or will the yeast get into my bloodstream through the open wound?